mokaung/Stocks/res/DESIGN-README.txt

 - Created a view class and interface representing the GUI
 - Created IViewListener and IGuiController
 - Created ControllerImplGUI that implements IViewListener and IGuiController
+- IViewListener serves as a link between the view and controller
 - Created mockController for testing

 Part 2: Design Changes